-- 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Set the height of cut at the lowest cutting position (38 mm or 1-1/2 inches). - Remove the hairpin cotter and push in the tab on the cover to remove the pulley covers (Figure 48).
+- 1. Park the machine on a level surface, disengage the blade-control switch (PTO), and engage the parking brake. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Set the height of cut at the lowest cutting position. - 4.
+Remove the pulley covers (Figure 50).